chesty/vroom-osrm/README.md

 I looked at a lot of existing docker projects and copied the bits that suited me.

-the example systemd service unit configurations are pretty close to how I run them.
-They require the systemd-docker package. you can use both docker-osrm.service and docker-vroom.service to run them in separate containers, alternatively run docker-vroom-osrm.service by itself to run both osrm-routed and vroom-express in the one container using supervisor with optional shared memory support (enabled in the example)
+The example systemd service unit configurations are pretty close to how I run them.
+They require the systemd-docker package.
+You can use both docker-osrm.service and docker-vroom.service to run them in separate containers.
+Alternatively run docker-vroom-osrm.service by itself to run both osrm-routed and vroom-express in the one container using supervisor, with optional shared memory support (enabled in the example)
 * https://github.com/chesty/vroom-osrm/blob/master/docker-osrm.service
 * https://github.com/chesty/vroom-osrm/blob/master/docker-vroom.service